Mbed-TLS/mbedtls-test/developer_guide.md

 ### Docker container selection

 For each `all.sh` component, the Groovy code selects one of the Docker containers that supports that component, based on running `all.sh --list-components` inside that Docker image.

+## Jenkins executors

+The label identifies what features the executor needs to have.
+In particular, this encodes the operating system.
+We use four labels:

+* `mbedtls-container-host`, which runs Linux on x86_64 and has Docker.
+Most of our Linux code runs in Docker containers.
+* `mbedtls-container-host-arm64`, similar to `mbedtls-container-host` but running on arm64.
+* `mbedtls-freebsd`
+* `mbedtls-windows`

+The executors are managed by the Arm devops team.
+The list of labels is configured in [`jenkins-clouds.yaml`](https://gitlab.geo.arm.com/software/eng-infra/oss/tf-openci/cloudbees-bundles/-/blob/main/openci-production-prod/jenkins-clouds.yaml).
+The software running on these executors is configured through descriptions stored in the [aws-amis](https://review.trustedfirmware.org/plugins/gitiles/ci/aws-amis/+/refs/heads/master) repository.

+Arm team members can get shell access to an executor instance through the [EC2 troubleshooting job](https://confluence.arm.com/spaces/CESW/pages/2883785947/User+facing+EC2+Troubleshooting+Job) (Arm internal link).

 ## Validating changes